 In this article, I will discuss why the weighted average cost of capital (WACC) is flawed as the discount rate, and what individual investors can use instead to discount future cash flows in a present value calculation.
 The WACC is a calculation of a firm's "cost of capital," which is the weighted average of a firm's cost of debt and cost of equity.
 From an investor's perspective, the WACC is commonly used as the discount rate to determine the present value of a company's future cash flows, such as in a discounted cash flow (DCF) model or dividend discount model (DDM).

-However, as this article explains, the WACC should not be used as the discount rate, largely because it's an overly-simplified and assumption-heavy figure that can lead to misleading valuations.
+However, as this article explains, the WACC should not be used as the discount rate, largely because it's an over-simplified and assumption-heavy figure that can lead to misleading valuations.
 Therefore, investors can use their personal required rate of return or even follow Warren Buffett's approach instead to determine an appropriate discount rate.

 To understand why the WACC is flawed as the discount rate, we can begin looking at the complete WACC formula:

 WACC = wd * rd (1 - t) + wp * rp + we * re

 - w = weights

 - r = cost (aka required rate of return)

 To calculate the cost of equity (re), the standard procedure is to use the "capital asset pricing model" (CAPM).
 In short, the CAPM is an investment theory that attempts to explain the relationship between the expected return of an investment and market risk.
 Its formula is below:

 - re = cost of equity